dimitri/tapoueh.org/content/post/2013/08/earthdistance.md

 ~~~

-If we look at a map we see that
-*Westminster* is in fact within
+If we look at a map we see that *Westminster* is in fact within *London*
-*London* given
-our arbitrary rule of
-*within 5 miles*, so in the next query we will simply
+given our arbitrary rule of *within 5 miles*, so in the next query we will
-filter it out.
-Exercise left to the reader: write a query allowing to remove
+simply filter it out.
+Exercise left to the reader: write a query allowing to
-from London's count the pubs that are actually in Westminster (when within 1
+remove from London's count the pubs that are actually in Westminster (when
-mile of the location we have for it).
-Then extend that query to address any
+within 1 mile of the location we have for it).
+Then extend that query to
-other situation like that in the whole data set.
+address any other situation like that in the whole data set.

-{{< image classes="fig50 right fancybox dim-margin"
-              src="/img/sql-logo.png"
-            title="Often the most powerful tool you have to make sense of your data...">}}

 And now what about the most popular pub names per city?
 Of course we want to
 normalize again our pub names here but only for counting: we still display